 Bio: Megan began her healthcare journey in 1994 as a hospital volunteer at Bethesda North Hospital in Cincinnati.
-While later attending nursing school in college, she became employed as a Certified Nurse Assistant and dually worked as a Pharmacy Technician at the hospital.
+While later attending nursing school in college, she became employed as a Certified Nurse Assistant and dually worked as a Pharmacy Technician at the same hospital.

 She moved to Durham in 2009 with her husband to pursue warmer weather and a charge nurse position at the Duke Regional Hospital on a Medical-Surgical Unit.
-Her hospital-based specialties over the years include: Cardiac Step-Down, Orthopedics, and Medical-Surgical Nursing.
-Within a few years of working at Duke, she obtained Advanced Cardiovascular Life Support Certification (ACLS), progressed on the clinical ladder to earn a Clinical Nurse IV Certification (CNIV) and later became a Nurse Manager for a Duke Private Diagnostic Clinic.
+Her hospital-based specialties over the years include Cardiac Step-Down, Orthopedics, and Medical-Surgical Nursing.
+Within a few years of working at Duke, she obtained Advanced Cardiovascular Life Support Certification (ACLS), progressed on the clinical ladder to earn a Clinical Nurse IV Certification (CNIV), and later became a Nurse Manager for a Duke Private Diagnostic Clinic.

-In 2018 she switched gears and began working as a School Nurse when her son was 4 years old in hopes to have a schedule that better aligns with caring for her family and one that is more compatible with school holidays and breaks.
-After working with adults for many years, she now finds much joy in working with children every day.
-Megan and her husband Brad reside in Durham and have one son who attends the Lower Elementary program at MCS.
+In 2018 she switched gears and began working as a School Nurse when her son was 4 years old in order to have a schedule that better aligns with being available for her family.
+After working with adults for many years, she now finds so much joy in working with children every day!
+Megan and her husband Brad reside in Durham and have one son who attends the Upper Elementary (UE) program at MCS.